What Is Professional Services in SaaS?

 If you’re early-stage, start with contractors or one in-house specialist.
 As you scale, define repeatable offerings and train others.

-Yes—usually.
-If it delivers value and consumes real time, you should charge.
-Giving it away creates two problems: 1.
-Customers undervalue what’s free.
-2. You won’t invest enough in something you can’t monetize.
+If what you offer delivers value and consumes real time, you should charge.
+Giving it away may cause customers to undervalue what’s free.
+Also, you won’t invest enough in something you can’t monetize.

 Just don’t fall into the trap of discounting services to close deals.
 Train your sales team to sell outcomes, not freebies.